How Many Keys are there on a Computer Keyboard?

 Some people find the clicking of using classic mechanical keyboards annoying and so choose to use their computer without any distracting sounds.

-They’re more expensive than membrane keyboards on average but are reliable when it comes to recognising when a key has been hit and they are usually durable.
+They’re more expensive than membrane keyboards on average but are reliable when it comes to recognizing when a key has been hit, and they are usually durable.